 Gisèle also hopes to fight against the negative clichés and images associated with Africa.
 “Human rights,” she says, “means living simply together in diversity.
 It doesn’t mean imposing on others a certain way of life but rather enhancing an exchange of cultures and customs within international agreement.”

-2003 Advocate Patricia Guerrero from Colombia is the founder and director of Liga de Mujeres Desplazadas (LMD) an independent, nonprofit organization that advocates for the restitution of the fundamental rights which displaced women do not have because of the armed conflict in Colombia.
+2003 Advocate Patricia Guerrero is the founder and director of Liga de Mujeres Desplazadas (LMD) an independent, nonprofit organization that advocates for the restitution of the fundamental rights for displaced women who lost their rights due to armed conflict.

-During the program and after it Patricia Guerrero achieved astonishing accomplishments.
-She is responsible for the construction of the City of Women (Ciudad de las Mujeres) in Turbaco, which offers houses to displaced women and their families.
-As part of the City of Women, a cooperative and a credit fund have also been established.
-Liga de Mujeres has also developed a Strategy of Pacific Resistance against the armed conflict and the threats from the paramilitary against the leaders of the organization and the families that comprise it.
-About the influence that the Human Rights Advocates Program had on her work, she points out how she set a record regarding fundraising “When I joined the program, the organization didn't’t have any funding.
-During my stay at HRAP in 2003 and thanks to the contacts I made through the program, I was able to raise 900,000 USD with which the City of Women was built.”
-Patricia Guerrero’s work has been widely recognized.
-She has received the Human Rights Prize awarded by Sofasa Renault in Colombia, an Special Mention from the Jury of the National Peace Prize in Colombia, a Special Mention from the Jury of the King of Spain Human Rights Award and a recognition by the US Congress promoted by the National Endowment for Democracy.
-She has been invited to join an ad hoc advisory committee of approximately 20 organizations and individuals as part of the International Campaign to Stop Rape and Gender Violence in Conflict that the Nobel Women’s Initiative is launching.
+Guerrero was also responsible for the construction of the City of Women (Ciudad de las Mujeres) in Turbaco, which offers housing to displaced women and their families.
+In recognition of her work, Guerrero received the Human Rights Prize awarded by Sofasa Renault in Colombia, a Special Mention from the Jury of the National Peace Prize in Colombia, a Special Mention from the Jury of the King of Spain Human Rights Award, and recognition from the U.S. Congress.
+She serves on the ad hoc advisory committee of approximately 20 organizations and individuals as part of the International Campaign to Stop Rape and Gender Violence in Conflict with the Nobel Women’s Initiative.
+She was awarded the American Bar Association Human Rights Award in 2017.

 —Article composed by Marta Garnelo Caamano, ISHR Intern, June 2011